 As I was putting everything on the table, at the last-minute, I added a few dribbles of syrupy pomegranate molasses over the top of the jam, whose sweetness contrasted wonderfully with the richly spiced eggplant.

 Adapted from From Tapas to Meze (Ten Speed Press) by Joanne Weir

 The amount of salt will vary, depending on how much you use to salt the eggplant, and what salt you use.
-So you’ll have to depend on your own taste, which – in my experience – most of us are pretty good at.
+So you may need to adjust it before serving.

 1. Rinse and dry the eggplants, then use a vegetable peeler to remove the peel in vertical strips, leaving about an inch (3 cm) of space between each peeling.
 Slice the eggplant lengthwise, about 1/2-inch (2 cm) thick.

 2. Sprinkle a modest amount of salt on the eggplants and let stand vertically in a colander for about 30 minutes, shaking it every once in a while over the sink to extract some of the eggplant juices.

 3. Preheat the oven to 375ºF (190ºC).
 Brush two baking sheets fairly well with olive oil and lay the eggplant slices on the baking sheets in a single layer, then flip them over.